View Paula Lore's Obituary on portsmouth-dailytimes.com and share memories

 PAULA JEAN LORE

 Paula graduated from Northwest High School and was an insurance agent for Powell Insurance Company in New Boston.
-She was a proud United States Marine, having serviced in Desert Storm.
+She was a proud United States Marine.
 She enjoyed camping, fishing, going to the beach and loved traveling.
 One special activity was playing cards with her mom, dad and sister and she would have a "blue ribbon" for baking pies.
 Paula was very active in her church, and was a Sunday school teacher and youth leader at a previous church.
 Most importantly she enjoyed her kids and grandkids.

 Also surviving are her husband, Tony Lore, a son, Vincent Lore at home, three daughters, Logan (Josh) Louanglath of Reynoldsburg, Savannah Lore of Lucasville and Ashley Lore of Sciotoville; two brothers, Shawn (Amy) Spencer of McDermott and Matthew (Michelle) Spencer of South Webster; a sister, Marjie Spencer of McDermott and four grandchildren, Benjamin, Sadie, Oaklan and Ava.